DevUrf/Victor-Client/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 ## Forking/Redistributing/Custom builds policy
-We keep Launcher open source because we think it's important to be able to see the source code for a project like this, and we do so using the Apache license.
+<b>We keep Launcher open source because we think it's important to be able to see the source code for a project like this, and we do so using the Apache license.</b>

-The license gives you access to the source MultiMC is built from, but not:
+The license gives you access to the source <b>Victor Client</b> is built from, but not:
 - The name, logo and other branding.
 - The API tokens required to talk to services that the launcher depends on.

-Because of the nature of the agreements required to interact with the Microsoft identity platform, it's impossible for us to continue allowing everyone to build the code as 'MultiMC'.
+Because of the nature of the agreements required to interact with the Microsoft identity platform, it's impossible for us to continue allowing everyone to build the code as 'Victor Client'.
 The source code has been debranded and now builds as `DevLauncher` by default.

 You must provide your own branding if you want to distribute your own builds.

 You will also have to register your own app on Azure to be able to handle Microsoft account logins.

 If you decide to fork the project, a mention of its origins in the About dialog and the license is acceptable.
-However, it should be abundantly clear that the project is a fork *without* implying that you have our blessing.
+However, it should be abundantly clear that the project is a fork <b>*without*</b> implying that you have our blessing.